ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 Even though the cut has separated events `B` and `D`, their causality has not been reversed: event `B` remains on the "past" side of the cut, and event `D` remains on the "future" side.

-However, this is an inconsistent cut:
+However, this cut is inconsistent because the causality of events `B` and `D` has been reversed:

 ![Inconsistent Cut](./img/L9%20Inconsistent%20Cut.png)

-This cut is inconsistent because the causality of events `B` and `D` has been reversed.

-As far as the data in this cut is concerned, the relation `B->D` is now broken.
-This is because the cut has moved the future event `D` into the past but done so without recording the event that caused it.
-Similarly, the past event `B` has been moved into the future, but without any connection to event `D` it causes.
+The happens-before relation of between events `B` and `D` is now broken because the cut has moved the future event `D` into the past, and the past event `B` into the future.

 ## The Chandy-Lamport Algorithm Determines a Consistent Cut